HazouPH/android_device_motorola_smi/README.md

 'SMI-Plus' is only needed for rom building! (to free up space)

-Source from Turl, Oxavelar, Motorola Intel and HazouPH
+Source from Turl, Oxavelar, Motorola, Intel and HazouPH

 Still to do for fully working tree:
 - Ramdisk build working correctly (using prebuilt for now)